Concurrency

 Soft Cap Mode (with Prefetch)

-Section titled “Soft Cap Mode (with Prefetch)”When prefetch_buffer > 0, the system only counts RUNNING tasks, allowing workers to prefetch beyond their running capacity:
+Section titled “Soft Cap Mode (with Prefetch)”When prefetch_buffer > 0, queue concurrency counts RUNNING tasks, allowing workers to prefetch beyond their running capacity.
+A worker’s local budget still subtracts already-claimed rows so it cannot hold more than processes + prefetch_buffer in total:

 config = AppConfig( prefetch_buffer=4, # Allow prefetching up to 4 tasks beyond running claim_lease_ms=5000, # Required: lease expires after 5 seconds ...)Behavior: